May 4th, 2026

 What is the Purpose of National Nurses Week?

-- To honor and recognize the vital role nurses play in patient care, health care systems and communities.
+- Honor and recognize the vital role nurses play in patient care, health care systems and communities.

-- To celebrate their dedication, compassion and expertise in caring for others.
+- Celebrate their dedication, compassion and expertise in caring for others.

-For 23 consecutive years, Nursing has ranked as the Gallup Poll’s Most Honest and Ethical Profession across 23 industries and professions!
+Nursing has ranked as the Gallup Poll’s Most Honest and Ethical Profession for 25 consecutive years, with 75% of Americans in 2026 rating nurses as having “high” or “very high” ethical standards.
 This doesn’t happen by accident.
 It happens because of the compassion, kindness and excellent care nurses provide.
-How fitting that the poll’s intent aligns with American House Core Values of Respect (Most Ethical) and Integrity (Most Honest).

 Being a Nurse in Senior Living